 The curved surface of the cylinder is intrinsically flat.
 The intrinsic curvature of the surface of the cylinder is zero - equivalent to that of a sheet of paper.

 In 1827 Carl Friedrich Gauss had formulated the Theorema Egregium - the remarkable theorem- which states that the curvature of a surface can be determined entirely by measuring angles and distances on the surface itself, without any reference to the way in which the surface is embedded in the ambient space (the fact that the cylinder surface clearly is curved in the way it sits in space is not relevant for the intrinsic curvature of this surface - which is flat).

-The pursuit of this Invariant has played a central role in subsequent works (The Detail and The Whole).
+The pursuit of this Invariant plays a central role in subsequent works such as The Detail and The Whole).